 PLUS Loans are for parent borrowers.
 The PLUS Loan program enables parents to borrow an amount equal to the cost of education minus any financial aid.
 The maximum interest is 9% for PLUS.

-Students are not required to demonstrate financial need to qualify for the unsubsidized Stafford Loan; however, they will be responsible for interest that accrues during and after school attendance.
+Students are not required to demonstrate financial need to qualify for the unsubsidized Direct Student Loan; however, they will be responsible for interest that accrues during and after school attendance.

 Supplemental Educational Opportunity Grant (SEOG)

 SEOG grants provide funds to students with exceptional financial need.
-Priority in awarding SEOGs is given to students who receive Pell Grants.
+Priority in awarding SEOGs is given to students with a zero EFC.

 Veterans Educational Benefits

 Contact VA Certification Officer, Beth Cochran at email@example.com